werhardt/pirg/README.md

 Yet another http client.

-pirg is a helper library to send data over http to a configured server.
+pirg is a helper library to send data to a configured server.

 ##### Configuration

-The possible configuration and it's default values.
+The configuration and it's default values.
 ```
 # Start sending of messages on creation of the Sender object (default = true)
 # If false, sending has to be started manually with the Sender.start() method.